MattLewin/NumericPicker/README.md

 ### Swift Package Manager (SPM)

-'`NumericPicker`' does not yet support the Swift Package Manager
+`NumericPicker` does not yet support the Swift Package Manager

 ### Manually